joealewine/blockchain-rhos/internal/blockchain_images.md

   command: orderer
 ```

-To use deploy an ordering node using the {{site.data.keyword.IBM_notm}} image, change the `image` field to `ibmblockchain/fabric-orderer:TAG`.
+To use deploy an ordering node using the {{site.data.keyword.IBM_notm}} image, change the `image` field to the tag of the {{site.data.keyword.IBM_notm}} image, `cp.icr.io/cp/ibp-orderer:1.4.3-20190924-amd64`.
 Specify the tag of the release that you are using and drop the architecture (x86_64, ppc64le, s390x).
-Accept the license by adding a field of `LICENSE=accept`.
-After your changes, the section would look like the example below:
+Accept the license by adding the field of `LICENSE=accept`.
+Add the `FABRIC_CFG_PATH` environment variable and set the path to the folder where you will mount the configuration files.
+Set the `working_dir` variable to the same path.
+After your changes, the orderer section would look like the example below:

 ```
 orderer-base:
-  image: cp/ibp-orderer:1.4.3-20190924-amd64
+  image: cp.icr.io/cp/ibp-orderer:1.4.3-20190924-amd64
   environment:
     - LICENSE=accept
+    - FABRIC_CFG_PATH=/etc/hyperledger/fabric
     - FABRIC_LOGGING_SPEC=INFO
     - ORDERER_GENERAL_LISTENADDRESS=0.0.0.0
     - ORDERER_GENERAL_GENESISMETHOD=file